RKD Study highlights tapestry art in Dutch collections

 RKD Research Schepping en zondeval, ca. 1500-1520

 Throughout the Netherlands, hundreds of historical tapestries are displayed in public spaces such as museums, castles, and government buildings.
-For the first time, an overview of these tapestries will be published on 14 November in the RKD Study Corpus wandtapijten in Nederland (Corpus Tapestries in the Netherlands), written by Hillie Smit.
+For the first time, an overview of these tapestries is published in the RKD Study Corpus wandtapijten in Nederland (Corpus Tapestries in the Netherlands), written by Hillie Smit.

 Prestigious art form